dachcom-digital/pimcore-news/UPGRADE.md

 ```
 - You also need to update or migrate both classes from `install/object/structures/*.json`.
 - Remove the `press_detail static route if you're using just one entry type.
+- because of the new entry types we adjusted the area edit labels to be more generic. re-import the `install/translations/data.csv` in your admin translation section.

 **Misc**
 - Parent category has been removed (see [#10](https://github.com/dachcom-digital/pimcore-news/issues/10)), please check your installation first: